Great Pyramid of Cholula: Location and etymology

 The Cholula archaeological zone is situated 4 mi west of the city of Puebla, in the city of Cholula.
 The pyramid is located in the San Andrés Cholula, Puebla municipality, and marks the area in the center of the city where this municipality begins.
 The city is divided into two municipalities called San Andrés and San Pedro.
 This division originates in the Toltec-Chichimeca conquest of the city in the twelfth century.
-These pushed the former dominant ethnicity of the Olmeca-Xicalanca, to the south of the city.
+These pushed the former dominant ethnicity of the Olmeca-Xicallanca, to the south of the city.
 These people kept the pyramid as their primary religious center, but the newly dominant Toltec-Chichimecas founded a new temple to Quetzalcoatl where the San Gabriel monastery is now.
 The Toltec-Chichimec people who settled in the area around the twelfth century AD named Cholula as Tlachihualtepetl, meaning "artificial hill".

-The name cholula has its origin in the ancient Nahuatl word cholollan, which means "place of refuge".
+The name Cholula has its origin in the ancient Nahuatl word Cholollan, which means "place of refuge".